calugj/platoon-cps/src/report/platoon.typ

 When the platoon is in a steady state, we can note that all velocities are constant, and all accelerations are $0" "m\/s^2$.
 This scenario is typical in highways.
 In this phase, the attacker will record real time velocities and accelerations from its vehicle and store them in a buffer.
-When the malicious vehicle initiates the attack, it starts to replay the recorded values to the the following vehicles.
+When the malicious vehicle initiates the attack, it starts to replay the recorded values to the following vehicles.
 This in general has the first effect of degrading the performance of the platoon, as small variations on the speed are not compensated by the headway error calculation.
 However, it becomes very dangerous in a situation when the leader decides to decelerate: the vehicle behind the attacker will unavoidably crash onto it, because it was receiving spoofed steady-state values.
 Chain crashes are highly probable as well.